odoo/odoo/addons/stock/doc/stock.rst

 * Also in case of returned moves, the system will check if the stock was moved by the move it was returned from.
 * When choosing the stock, we need to take into account the removal strategy.

-The removal strategy determines the order in which the stock gets reserved.
+The removal strategy determines the order which stock gets reserved first.
 By default the removal strategy is FIFO (First In First Out).

 A different removal strategy can be defined by product category and location.
 For example, for a certain category of products LIFO (Last In First Out) could be chosen when taking products from its stock location.